-6.3.3 Access Control/Visitation
+6.3.3 Access Control/Visitation/Visitors to the school

-Visitors to the school we encourage parents, community members, component school district personnel and representatives of business and industry to be involved in the educational process.
+We encourage parents, community members, component school district personnel and representatives of business and industry to be involved in the educational process.
 School is a place of work and learning; therefore certain limits must be set for such visits.
 CiTi uses visitor management systems at designated locations for visitor verification.

 - 1. Visitors will be defined as anyone in the school building(s) or on the premise(s) who do not possess official CiTi credentials (i.e. badge). - 2.
 All visitors to the school must report to the main office upon arrival, sign in and receive a visitor's identification badge.
 This badge must always be worn while in the school or on the school premises.
 The visitors must return the badge to the main office and sign out before leaving. - 3.
 Parents or Citizens who wish to observe a class while school is in session are required to arrange such visits in advance with the classroom teacher(s) and administration so that class disruption is kept to a minimum. - 4.
 Those who visit a shop area for service are expected to leave the shop area(s) as soon as their business is completed.
 There must be no interference with regular schoolwork and prolonged visits are discouraged. - 5.
-No class time shall be taken to discuss individual matters with visitors by teachers. - 6.
 Any unauthorized person(s) on school property will be reported to the security office, Principal's Office, or District Office (if first two have no answer).
 Unauthorized person(s) will be asked to leave.
-The police may be called if the situation warrants. - 7.
+The police may be called if the situation warrants. - 6.
 All visitors are expected to abide by the rules for public conduct on school property contained in this Code of Conduct.